ysyk2021/analyzing-and-acting-on-employee-satisfaction-survey-results-strategies-for-improving-engagement/src/chapter-1-1.md

-# Defining the Importance of Employee Satisfaction Surveys

 Employee satisfaction surveys are a critical tool for organizations that want to improve employee engagement and retention.
 These surveys provide valuable insights into employees' attitudes, opinions, and experiences within the workplace.
 By understanding how employees feel about their jobs, work environment, and management, organizations can identify areas of improvement and develop targeted strategies to address them.